Nilly1/LoginProject/README.md

 - Unauthroized session are permitted to access only the login page.
 - Passwords are never kept as plain text.
 They are hashed with a random different salt per user.
 - The salt and the hashed value never leave the backend, i.e. the client is not exposed to this sensitive data.
 - Wrong user credentials display a vague error message intentially to harden the dictionary attack.
+- Create .htaccess file under the DB directory in order to prevent access to the DB directory.